 - Reconstruct the single large vessel and aorta to create a new, complete aorta

 After corrective surgery, your child will need lifelong follow-up care with a cardiologist to monitor his or her heart health.
 The cardiologist may recommend that your child limit physical activity, particularly intense competitive sports.

-Because the artificial conduit does not grow with your child, one or more follow-up surgeries to replace the conduit are usually necessary as he or she gets older.
-Newer surgical procedures that use a cardiac catheter inserted into a blood vessel in the leg that are then threaded slowly up to the heart are being developed to replace the conduit without the need for traditional heart surgery.
+Because the artificial conduit does not grow with your child, follow-up surgeries to replace the conduit valve are necessary as he or she gets older.
+Newer surgical procedures use a cardiac catheter inserted into a blood vessel in the leg that is then threaded slowly up to the heart to replace the conduit without the need for traditional heart surgery.

 Women who've had surgery to repair truncus arteriosus in infancy need to be evaluated by a cardiologist with expertise in adult congenital heart defects and an obstetrician specializing in high-risk pregnancies before attempting to become pregnant.

 - Truncus arteriosus.
 American Heart Association. http://www.heart.org/HEARTORG/Conditions/CongenitalHeartDefects/AboutCongenitalHeartDefects/Truncus-Arteriosus_UCM_307040_Article.jsp.
 Accessed Sept.
-5. 2012.
+7, 2015.